codingopsio/twentytwentyBackend/README.md

 This is going to be Extensive API's that we'll create from scratch.
 Please read them carefully.

+Before you start contributing, make a pull request to contributors.md file

 ### Free Webinars

 - List all webinars in the database
+  - Pagination

 * Pagination
 * Limit number of results per page